-The main regulatory body in the trade and transit fields is the National Custom Service of Turkmenistan.
+The main regulatory body in the trade and transit fields is the National Customs Service of Turkmenistan.
 It determines and enforces the national custom policy and surveys the application of all international agreements.

-Transport of goods in transit through the territory of Turkmenistan is regulated as per the corresponding provisions of the Customs code.
+Transport of goods in transit through the territory of Turkmenistan is regulated as per the corresponding provisions of the customs code.

-A new custom code was adopted on January 1st 2011, replacing thus the previous one that dated from 1993.
+A new customs code was adopted on January 1st 2011, replacing the previous one that dated from 1993.